 Bound by Donna Jo Napoli

-A girl, bound by tradition, is forced to abide by the conventions of the Ming Dynasty.
-The daughter of a deceased potter, Xing Xing lives as a servant to her stepmother and half-sister.
+Xing Xing, the daughter of a deceased potter, lives as a servant to her stepmother and half-sister.
 Each day she attends to her sister’s needs, who must endure the pain of foot binding to secure a husband.
-Xing Xing with her large feet, entertains no hope of ever finding a husband until the day she sneaks off to the festival.
+Xing Xing with her unbound, large feet, entertains no hope of ever finding a husband until the day she sneaks off to the festival.
 Creative retelling of the Cinderella story.

 Where the Mountain Meets the Moon by Grace Lin

 A Chinese folktale.
 Minli lives in a village at the base of Fruitless Mountain.
 She and her parents work all day in the fields, but their fortune never changes.
-When a goldfish peddler comes to her door promising good fortune, Minli gives up one of her precious coins in exchange for the goldfish.
-The goldfish tells Minli she must travel to the Never-Ending Mountain and seek the advice of the Old Man in the Moon.
+When a goldfish peddler comes to her door promising good fortune, Minli gives up one of her precious coins in exchange for the goldfish and its wisdom.

 Red Butterfly by A. L. Sonnichsen (Verse novel)